openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

                         to a shared library with the kernels implementation.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify a target device to infer on.
-CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+CPU, GPU, HDDL or MYRIAD is acceptable.
 The demo will look for a suitable plugin for the device specified.
                         Default value is CPU.
   -lb LABELS, --labels LABELS